 Skip the stress and enjoy the salt air instead!
 Your vacation starts the moment you step onto the ferry; our recommendation is the Provincetown Fast Ferry, operated by the Bay State Cruise Company, that leaves from the World Trade Center in the Boston Seaport.
 It’s fast, friendly, and has served this route for well over a century.
-You can check out the Bay State website to read Ferry Tales, real stories about real people who have had their lives changed in some way by the ferry.

 Service typically runs seven days a week. ptownie tip: Purchase your tickets and reserve your place in advance, as it gets crowded in the summer months.
 Go to https://secure.baystatecruisecompany.com/reserve